-- Oven Baking Method: Place the strawberry slices on the prepared baking sheet, leaving a gap between slices.
+- Oven Baking Method: 4 hours total baking time.
+Place the strawberry slices on the prepared baking sheet, leaving a gap between slices.
 Pieces that are touching will stick together.
 Place the pan in the oven and bake for 2 hours.
 Remove the pan from the oven and use forks or tongs to flip the slices.
 Return the pan to the oven and bake for an additional 2 hours until the slices are dried.

-- Microwave Baking Method: Remove the microwave plate from the oven and pllace a sheet of parchment paper on the microwave plate.
+- Microwave Baking Method: 30 – 40 minutes total cooking time.
+Remove the microwave plate from the oven and place a sheet of parchment paper on the microwave plate.
 Place strawberry slices on the parchment paper.
 Place the plate with the strawberries back in the microwave.
 Cook on defrost for 30 minutes.
 Use tongs or a fork to flip the slices and cook on defrost for another 5 minutes (or more as needed to achieve the desired consistency).

-- Air Fyer Method: Place sliced strawberries on air fryer basket.
+- Air Fyer Method: Approximately 1 hour total cooking time.
+Place sliced strawberries in an air fryer basket.
 Space them so the pieces are not touching.
 Cook at the air fryer's lowest setting, usually around 180ºF – 200 for 30 minutes.
 Use tongs to turn the berries.
 Cook for another 30 minutes.
 Repeat this until strawberry slices are leathery.
 See recipe notes if your air fryer has a dehydrate setting.

 - Allow the slices to cool completely.
 Transfer dried strawberry slices to an airtight container.
 They will keep up to 5 days.